-- Establish Incident Command Center and Incident Management Team for the event - Restrict communal events such as visitation, communal dining, communal activities, volunteers, and non-essential staff and activities as indicated through NYSDOH and CDC guidelines and regulations Notify all staff, residents and designated representatives of the event and actions required to be taken Provide education to staff, residents, and designated representatives regarding the infectious process, prevention, and management interventions Establish screening/monitoring processes In accordance with NYSDOH and CDC guidelines Initiate cohorting, isolation/quarantine policies in accordance with NYSDOH and CDC guidelines Ensure adequate signage and indication of all restricted areas within the facility Ensure Precaution signs on entrance to resident rooms for those affected by the infection Review all pertinent policies and procedures for revision based on current event Response Tas ks for all Infectious Disease Events : The facility will implement the following procedures to obtain and maintain current guidance, signage, advisories from the NYSDOH and the U.S. Centers for Disease Control and Prevention (CDC) on disease-specific response actions, e.g., including management of residents and staff suspected or confirmed to have disease: Recommended The facility will maintain communication with the NYSDOH, CDC, and Health Commerce System to ensure regular updates on the current event.
-Recommended Contact information regarding administrative personnel to be notified by each agency will be kept updated Facility Administration personnel will review websites daily for any changes or updates The facility will assure it meets all reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19. (see Annex K of the CEMP toolkit for reporting requirements).
-Administration at # and the latestica Bassactionist have a second to the Health Openson Required Administration staff and the Infection Preventionist have access to the Health Commerce System and required reporting formats, access is reviewed at least annually or upon replacement of staff.
-Required System and required reporting formats, access is reviewed at least annually or upon Required System and required reporting formats, access is reviewed at least annually or upon replacement of staff.
-NORA and HERDS Surveys are completed in accordance with NYSDOH regulations or

-Outbreak or increased incidence of infectious process
+- Establish Incident Command Center and Incident Management Team for the event - Restrict communal events such as visitation, communal dining, communal activities, volunteers, and non-essential staff and activities as indicated through NYSDOH and CDC guidelines and regulations - Notify all staff, residents and designated representatives of the event and actions required to be taken Provide education to staff, residents, and designated representatives regarding the infectious process, prevention, and management interventions Establish screening/monitoring processes In accordance with NYSDOH and CDC guidelines Initiate cohorting, isolation/quarantine policies in accordance with NYSDOH and CDC guidelines Ensure adequate signage and indication of all restricted areas within the facility Ensure Precaution signs on entrance to resident rooms for those affected by the infection Review all pertinent policies and procedures for revision based on current event Response Task ks for all Infectious Disease Events : The facility will implement the following procedures to obtain and maintain current guidance, signage, advisories from the NYSDOH and the U.S. Centers for Disease Control and Prevention (CDC) on disease-specific response actions, e.g., including management of residents and staff suspected or confirmed to have disease: Recommended The facility will maintain communication with the NYSDOH, CDC, and Health Commerce System to ensure regular updates on the current event.
+Contact information regarding administrative personnel to be notified by each agency will be kept updated Facility Administration personnel will review websites daily for any changes or updates The facility will assure it meets all reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19. (see Annex K of the CEMP toolkit for reporting requirements).
+Administration staff and the Infection Preventionist have access to the Health Commerce System and required reporting formats, access is reviewed at least annually or upon replacement of staff.
+Required NORA and HERDS Surveys are completed in accordance with NYSDOH regulations or upon notification from the Health Commerce System Reportable events are outlined by regulation: Outbreak or increased incidence of infectious process o Staphylococci

-Staphylococci

 Vancomycin resistant enterococci

-o Pseudomonas
+Pseudomonas

 Clostridium difficile

-Klebsiella
+o Klebsiella

 Acinteobacter

 Inter-facility outbreaks

 o Influenza

-Gastroenteritis
+o Gastroenteritis

 o Pneumonia

 Respiratory Syncytial Virus (RSV)

 o Covid-19

 Foodborne outbreaks

 Infections associated with contaminated medicines, replacement fluids, or commercial products

 Single cases of healthcare associated infections due to any diseases on the Communicable Disease Reporting list.

 o Legionella

 o Measles virus

-Invasive Group A streptococcus
+o Invasive Group A streptococcus

 Staph aureus with reduced susceptibility to vancomycin

 Clusters of TB (tuberculosis) test conversions

 Single case of pulmonary or laryngeal tuberculosis

 Increased or unexpected morbidity or mortality associated with medical devices, practices or procedures resulting in significant infections and/or hospital admissions

 Closure of a unit or service due to infections

 The facility will assure it meets all reporting requirements of the Health Commerce System, e.g. HERDS survey reporting

-Required Administration staff and the Infection Preventionist have access to the Health Commerce System and required reporting formats, access is reviewed at least annually or upon replacement of staff.
+Administration staff and the Infection Preventionist have access to the Health Commerce System and required reporting formats, access is reviewed at least annually or upon replacement of staff.

-NORA and HERDS Surveys are completed in accordance with NYSDOH regulations or upon notification from the Health Commerce System
+Required NORA and HERDS Surveys are completed in accordance with NYSDOH regulations or upon notification from the Health Commerce System